oumaymahammami/miniProjetC/README.md

 ## How to Use

-Compile the Program: Compile the program using a C compiler (e.g., gcc).
+- Compile the Program: Compile the program using a C compiler (e.g., gcc).

-Run the Executable: Execute the compiled program.
+- Run the Executable: Execute the compiled program.

-Follow Console Instructions: Interact with the program through the console interface.
+- Follow Console Instructions: Interact with the program through the console interface.

-Perform Operations: Create accounts, manage clients, conduct transactions, and utilize subscription plans.
+- Perform Operations: Create accounts, manage clients, conduct transactions, and utilize subscription plans.

 ## File Structure

-main.c: Contains the main program code.
+- main.c: Contains the main program code.

-structures.h: Header file containing structures used in the program.

-functions.c: Implementation of various functions used in the program.
+- functions.c: Implementation of various functions used in the program.

 ## Contributing

-Contributions to this banking system program are welcome!
+- Contributions to this banking system program are welcome!
 Feel free to open issues or pull requests for enhancements, bug fixes, or additional features.